syednazrulhasan/wp_query_meta_query_tax_query_search_loadmore/README.md

 add_action( 'init', 'product_brand', 0 );
 ```

-Here is the code break down needed to achieve same

-**Step 1** We need to enqueue our code in functions.php of active theme and also localize the script so that we are able to pass alng php variables to the script to be utilized there as an javascript objects here we are passing `ajaxurl` and `templatedirectory` to `filter.js`
+**Step 2** We need to enqueue our code in functions.php of active theme and also localize the script so that we are able to pass alng php variables to the script to be utilized there as an javascript objects here we are passing `ajaxurl` and `templatedirectory` to `filter.js`

 ```